Unity-Technologies/Graphics/Packages/com.unity.shadergraph/Documentation~/Custom-Function-Node.md

 #endif //MYHLSLINCLUDE_INCLUDED
 ```

-**File** mode allows for more flexibility with custom functions in a graph.
-You can define uniform variables outside the function scope, as shown here with a matrix.
+The **File** mode allows for more flexibility with custom functions in a graph.

+#### Shared data and uniform variables

+To supply shared data to your function without additional ports, use uniform variables defined outside the function scope.

 ```
 //UNITY_SHADER_NO_UPGRADE